Queen’s Nurses Volunteer in Nepal

 9 May 2018 | Queen’s Nurses Diane Gould, Sue Halliwell, Tracy Reed, Hazel Dent and Jenny Bostock

 In April 2016 Queen’s Nurses Diane Gould, Sue Halliwell, Tracy Reed and Jenny Bostock travelled to Nepal to volunteer in health clinics.
-This blog showcases their reflections about the 2016 trip.
 This year Diane, Sue, Tracy and Hazel Dent returned to Nepal to find there had been amazing improvements since their last visit.
 The group (pictured above) plan to write a follow up blog about their second trip later this year.

 ‘Each one of us can make a difference.
 Together we make change’Barbara Mikulski